-This course surveys the organization and theory of the American legal system and its relationship to business, including contracts, agency, tort and criminal law, employment law and the ethical dilemma facing businesses in today's environment.
+This course surveys the organization and theory of the American legal system and its relationship to business, including contracts, agency, torts, criminal law, and employment law.
+This course incorporates the study of ethical issues facing managers in today's business environment, and provides a conceptual framework for analyzing and addressing these issues.